Policy Updates from the Graduate School

 To offset the financial burden, admission deposits paid for the fall 2020 semester will be transferred to the deferred semester as a one-time courtesy.
 Admission deposits will not be transferred beyond the fall 2021 semester.

 English Proficiency Exams

-In response to the global COVID-19 pandemic, the Graduate School at Binghamton University has temporarily approved the use of the Duolingo English Test as proof of English proficiency for applications to the fall 2020 semester.
+In response to the global COVID-19 pandemic, the Graduate School at Binghamton University has temporarily approved the use of the Duolingo English Test as proof of English proficiency through the 2021 application cycle.

 A minimum score of 105 is required.

 Information on the Duolingo exam can be found here.